collective/Products.EasyNewsletter/UPGRADE.md

 Plone 5.1 / Python 2.7
 ----------------------

-- Create new DX CT's
+- Create new DX CT's: Newletter, Newsletter Issue, Newletter Subscriber
 - Add DX schema fields mostly like the current AT fields
 - Implement CT's methods mostly as views/utilities instead of instance methods
 - Move aggregation templates into a behavior for Collections, so that every selected collection can have a different aggregation template.
 This makes the ENLTemplate CT obsolet.